runabol/tork/README.md

 ```

 **Request body:**

+- `name` - a human-readable name for the job
+- `tasks` - the list of task to execute

+task properties:

 - `name` - a human-readable name for the task
 - `image` (required) - the docker image to use to execute the task